Denosumab is a type of targeted drug called a monoclonal antibody. It is also known as Prolia and Xgeva. You pronounce denosumab as den-oh-sue-mab.

 - low levels of phosphate in the blood - if you are feeling tired, have sore muscles, lose your appetite, feel irritable or confused contact your advice line or tell your doctor or nurse straight away

 - you might need to have a tooth taken out

 Other occasional side effects of Prolia

-- infections such as urine infections
+- infections such as urine or lung infections

 - pain or tingling that moves through your hip and down your leg (sciatica)